Lightning-AI/pytorch-lightning/README.md

 ---
 ## How do I do use it?
-The research code goes into a LightningModule and you train it using a Trainer.
+The research code goes into a [LightningModule]((https://williamfalcon.github.io/pytorch-lightning/LightningModule/RequiredTrainerInterface/)) which you fit using a Trainer.

 Think of the LightningModule as a *system* such as seq-2-seq, GAN, etc...
 However, the LightningModule can ALSO just be a simple classifier such as the example below.

 To use lightning do 2 things:
 1. [Define a LightningModule](https://williamfalcon.github.io/pytorch-lightning/LightningModule/RequiredTrainerInterface/)